Final Revisions to the Common Rule

 Revisions to Current Content

-How will this affect organizations?
+How does this affect organizations?

-How will this affect learners?
+How does this affect learners?

 - Learners who already completed an affected course, will not have to re-complete the revised content unless required by their organization.
 They will have access to the revised modules in their gradebooks.

-- Learners in the process of completing an affected course, will receive credit for the completed modules and automatically be presented the revised modules for modules they still need to complete in their course.
+- Learners in the process of completing an affected course will receive credit for the completed modules and automatically be presented the revised modules for modules they still need to complete in their course.